#EveryHomeIsAFuture

 Every home is a future.
 And we can assure that future for tens of thousands of Victorians through 3 key areas of investment:

-1. More prevention programs
+1. Expand prevention and early intervention programs

 Prevention programs are incredibly effective and cost efficient.
-We can stop homelessness before it begins with more funding for rental protection programs like the Private Rental Assistance Program, and early intervention approaches in schools, prisons and other key partners.
+We can stop homelessness before it begins with more funding for rental protection programs like the Private Rental Assistance Program, and early intervention approaches in schools, health clinics, prisons and other key partners.

 2. Better crisis responses